discretlib/doc/content/learn/datamodel/query.md

 *Discret* provides a query engine inspired by GraphQL

-Most of the examples of this document will use the following [data model](@/learn/datamodel/schema.md) suivant:
+Most of the examples of this document will use the following [data model](@/learn/datamodel/schema.md):
 ```js
 {
     Person {